 Many people believe that a community college is only for people who didn’t do well in school or don’t have high ambitions.
 In fact, neither of these thoughts are entirely true.

-While community college is an excellent option for students who weren’t accepted to other colleges, they are not the only students to attend.
+Yes, community college is an excellent option for students who weren’t accepted to other colleges.
+However, they are not the only students who attend.
 Many actually attend for financial reasons.
 Community college allows students to obtain their education while saving thousands of dollars.
-After two years, many often apply to four year colleges.
-It also gives students time to improve their grade or decide more firmly on a major before earning their Bachelor’s.
+After two years, many often apply to four-year colleges.
+It also gives students time to improve their grades or decide more firmly on a major before earning their Bachelor’s.

 Community College Classes Are Easy

 Often times, students head to community colleges believing that the courses will be extremely easy, which is not the case.
-In fact, classes can be just as difficult as four year colleges and many students make the mistake of approaching them the same way they did in high school.
+In fact, classes can be just as difficult as four-year colleges.
+Many students make the mistake of approaching them the same way they did in high school.
 It’s important to take each course seriously by studying, attending class, and completing homework while maintaining a college mindset even in a community college.

 Community College Credits Won’t Transfer

-While transferring credits can be difficult, there is only a partial truth to the idea that community college credits won’t transfer.
-In most cases, the credits will transfer, but it depends on the school you are planning to go to for your Bachelor’s.
+While transferring credits can be difficult, there is only partial truth to the idea that community college credits won’t transfer.
+In most cases, the credits will transfer.
+However, it depends on the school you are planning to go to for your Bachelor’s.
 In a majority of cases, public schools will accept the credits while private colleges may have more restrictions.